anonaddy/addy.io/SECURITY.md

 # Reporting a Vulnerability

-To report a vulnerability please send an email to contact@anonaddy.com, you can use the PGP key above if you wish to encrypt it.
+To report a vulnerability please send an email to contact@help.addy.io, you can use the PGP key above if you wish to encrypt it.

 # In-scope

-- Security issues in any current release of AnonAddy.
+- Security issues in any current release of addy.io (AnonAddy).
 This includes the web application, browser extension, and landing page.
 Source code is available at https://github.com/anonaddy.

 # Exclusions